nikcio/Nikcio.Umbraco.Headless/README.md

         .Build();
     ```

-4. Then after `app.BootUmbracoAsync()` method, add the following code:
+4. Then after the `app.BootUmbracoAsync()` method, add the following code:

     ```csharp
     await app.BootUmbracoAsync();